 History Lesson Over!

 Too much information?
-Sure – we told you the city has a long and rich history!
+Sure – I told you the city has a long and rich history!
 And this is without any information about the involvement of Thessaloniki in the Balkan and World Wars, which is another long chapter in the city’s history.

 What to see in Thessaloniki